-ARTICLE 35: HEALTH CARE BENEFIT AMOUNTS
+ARTICLE 35 - HEALTH CARE BENEFITS AMOUNTS

-- A. For the 2021-2023 biennium, the Employer will contribute an amount equal to eighty-five percent (85%) of the total weighted average of the projected medical premium for each bargaining unit employee eligible for insurance each month, as determined by the Public Employees Benefits Board (PEBB).
-The projected medical premium is the weighted average across all plans, across all tiers. - B. The point-of-service costs of the Classic Uniform Medical Plan (deductible, out-of-pocket maximums and co-insurance/co-payment) may not be changed for the purpose of shifting health care costs to plan participants, but may be changed from the 2014 plan under two (2) circumstances. - 1.
+- A. For the 2023-2025 biennium, the Employer Medical Contribution (EMC) will be an amount equal to eighty-five percent (85%) of the monthly premium for the self-insured Uniform Medical Plan (UMP) Classic for each bargaining unit employee eligible for insurance each month as determined by the Public Employees Benefits Board (PEBB).
+In no instance will the employee contribution be less than two percent (2%) of the EMC per month. - B. The point-of-service costs of the Classic Uniformed Medical Plan (deductible, out-of-pocket maximums and co-insurance/co-payment) may not be changed for the purpose of shifting health care costs to plan participants, but may be changed from the 2014 plan under two (2) circumstances. - 1.
 In ways to support value-based benefits designs; and - 2.
 To comply with or manage the impacts of federal mandates.